CoolPerson879/CoolPerson879/README.md

 - [X] Build a PC
 - [X] Learn React
 - [X] Get Windows Enterprise for free
+- [ ] Create more than 15 games and publissh them somewhere
-- [ ] Get more viewers on my wersite
+- [ ] Get more viewers on my website
+- [ ] Learn how to type faster
+- [ ] Actually learn React
 - [ ] Listen to 45 years worth of lofi
+- [ ] Stop making typos
 - [ ] sleep